 (4) A patient is from outside the usual pharmacy geographic area;

-(5) A pharmacist has reason to believe the patient has received prescriptions for controlled substance dangerous drugs from more than one prescriber in the preceding three months, unless the prescriptions are from prescribers who practice at the same physical location;
+(5) A pharmacist has reason to believe the patient has received prescriptions for controlled substance dangerous drugs or a drug containing gabapentin from more than one prescriber in the preceding three months, unless the prescriptions are from prescribers who practice at the same physical location;

 (6) Patient is exhibiting signs of potential abuse or diversion.
 This includes, but is not limited to, over-utilization, early refills, appears overly sedated or intoxicated upon presenting a prescription for a controlled substance dangerous drug, or an unfamiliar patient requesting a reportable drug by specific name, street name, color, or identifying marks.